ni/systemlink-operations-handbook/handbook/openid-connect/openid-connect.md

 ### Refreshing user claims

 Claims are fetched at login.
-If a claim affecting role mappings changes users will not be affected by the change until they log out and log back in.
+Log out and log back in for updated claims to affect role mappings.

 ## Troubleshooting Failed Authentication